Semi-equivelar toroidal maps and their vertex covers: Semi-equivelar maps and classification of their vertex covers

-Only rotational symmetry of $E_7$ are rotation by angles 60,120,180 degrees either clockwise or anticlockwise.
-If $\Tilde{G}$ contains 60 degree, 120 degree, 180 degree rotation then number of orbirs are 2, 3, 6.
-None of them giving 5 orbit.
-Thus this case is also not possiable.
+Only rotational symmetry of $E_7$ are rotation by angles $60,120,180$ degrees either clockwise or anticlockwise.
+If $\widetilde{G}$ contains $60$ degree, $120$ degree, $180$ degree rotation then number of orbits are $2, 3, 6$, respectively.
+None of them giving $5$ orbit.
+Thus this case is also not possible.